cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * **Target:** CSharp SDK

 The [CSharp SDK](https://github.com/cloudevents/sdk-csharp) has multiple outdated dependencies with known vulnerabilities.
-Using the open-source snyk tool, each module was automatically audited.
-Due to time constraints and ease of remediation, manual review of exploitability within the SDK's context was skipped.
+Using the open-source Snyk tool, each module was automatically audited.
+Due to time constraints and ease of remediation, a manual review of exploitability within the SDK's context was skipped.

 ### CII Best Practices